 Location: Mountain West, USA

-Caleb is a multi-disciplinary designer or, in his own words, "a systematic organizer of information, a visual problem solver, and an idealistic perfectionist who seeks to build functional end-products."
-We asked Caleb to share the tricks and tools that make up his daily design toolkit...
+Caleb Jones is a multi-disciplinary designer or, in his own words, "a systematic organiser of information, a visual problem solver, and an idealistic perfectionist who seeks to build functional end-products."

 Grid paper ranks top, with dotted paper coming a close second.